Borah Peak (Mount Borah) Topo Map in Custer County ID

 The standard route up Borah Peak is known as the Chicken-Out Ridge and follows the Borah Peak Trail.
 It is a challenging climb that requires hikers to traverse a narrow and exposed ridge that can be dangerous in bad weather conditions.
 Despite its difficulty, many hikers are drawn to the challenge of climbing Borah Peak for the stunning views from the summit, which includes panoramic vistas of the surrounding mountains and valleys.

 The climb to the summit of Borah Peak typically takes between 6 and 10 hours, depending on the climber’s level of experience and fitness.
 The best time to climb the mountain is in the summer months when the weather is mild and the snow has melted, making the climb safer and easier.

 Borah Peak (Mount Borah) is listed in the Summits Category for Custer County in the state of Idaho.
-Borah Peak (Mount Borah) is displayed on the "Borah Peak" USGS topo map quad.
-Anyone who is interested in visiting Borah Peak (Mount Borah) can view and print the free topographic map, terrain map, and other maps using the link above.
-The location, topography, nearby roads and trails around Borah Peak (Mount Borah) (Summit) can be seen in the map layers above.
+Borah Peak (Mount Borah) is displayed on the "Borah Peak" USGS topo map.
 The latitude and longitude coordinates (GPS waypoint) of Borah Peak (Mount Borah) are 44.1373466 (North), -113.7811518 (West) and the approximate elevation is 12,662 feet (3,859 meters) above sea level.
-If you have visited Idaho's Borah Peak (Mount Borah) in Custer County before, please share your experience with a comment below.
+If you are interested in visiting Borah Peak (Mount Borah) you can print the free topographic map, terrain map, satellite/aerial images, and other maps using the link above.
+The location, topography, nearby roads and trails, and towns around Borah Peak (Mount Borah) (Summit) can be seen in the layers of this interactive map.
+If you have already visited Idaho's Borah Peak (Mount Borah) in Custer County, the nearest Summits are listed above for your consideration.